drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 Here is an estimated budget for developing the KTDI DEWI KAYANGAN ENTERPRISE ONLINE SYSTEM:

 1. Hardware and software costs:
-- Desktop computers and laptops for the development team: $20,000
+- Desktop computers and laptops for the development team: RM90,000
-- Software licenses for development tools and software: $10,000
+- Software licenses for development tools and software: RM45,000
-- Web hosting and domain registration fees: $2,000
+- Web hosting and domain registration fees: RM9,000
 2. Personnel costs:
-- Project manager: $15,000
+- Project manager: RM67,500
-- Business analyst: $10,000
+- Business analyst: RM45,000
-- UX/UI designer: $12,000
+- UX/UI designer: RM54,000
-- Front-end developer: $25,000
+- Front-end developer: RM 112,500
-- Back-end developer: $25,000
+- Back-end developer: RM 112,500
-- Quality assurance engineer: $15,000
+- Quality assurance engineer: RM67,500
 3. Testing costs:
-- Automated testing tools and software: $5,000
+- Automated testing tools and software: RM22,500
-- Manual testing costs: $5,000
+- Manual testing costs: RM 22,500
 4. Contingency:
-- Contingency fund: $10,000
+- Contingency fund: RM45,000
-- Total estimated budget: $139,000
+- Total estimated budget: RM 832,000

 It is important to note that this is an estimated budget and actual costs may vary depending on various factors such as team size, expertise, and time duration.
 It is recommended to regularly monitor and update the budget to ensure that the project is completed within the allocated budget and timelines.
 ### 7. System Architecture:
 - Overview:
 The KTDI Dewi Kayangan Enterprise Online System is a web-based application for managing the operations of a mini mart.
 It allows customers to browse and purchase products online, while providing the mini mart staff with tools for inventory management, order processing, and sales analysis.